What Does Job Interview Mean

 What a Job Interview Really Is: Beyond the Definition

-The interview as an assessment instrument
+The Interview as an Assessment Instrument

 At its simplest, a job interview is an exchange of information.
-Employers want to confirm that your knowledge, skills, and experiences align with the role’s requirements.
+Employers want to confirm your knowledge, skills, and experiences align with the role’s requirements.
 But interviews also evaluate less tangible attributes—your communication skills, decision-making process, resilience, and how you interact with others.
-Those human elements are sometimes the deciding factor between finalists with similar technical profiles.
+Those human elements are often the deciding factor between finalists with similar technical profiles.

-An interviewer is testing three broad dimensions:
+An interviewer is usually testing three broad dimensions:

 • Role fit: Do you have the technical knowledge and procedural skills to do the tasks?